RunCor399/EZWarehouse_SoftwareEngineering/UnitTestReport.md

  - Usage of *positionid*
  - Sign of *maxWeight*
  - Sign of *maxVolume*
- /* NOT CONSIDERED AS POSSIBLE TESTS -> THE FRONTEND CHECKS THE FORMAT OF AISLE, ROW, COLUMN AS 4 DIGIT STRINGS
  - Format of *aisle*
  - Format of *row*
  - Format of *colummn*
- */